 - Land-based communications involve Internet connections, such as WISP, DSL, cable, dial-up modem and other analog systems.

 - Radio communications are used for line-of-sight communications over tens of miles in remote locations.

 - Satellite communications using VSAT, BGAN, or Iridium when sites are remote or where no cellular, land-based, or other radio methods are available.

-Network monitoring allows our engineers and other users to find the operational status of instruments in several networks from which UNAVCO downloads data.
+Network monitoring allows GAGE Facility engineers and other users to find the operational status of instruments in several networks from which the GAGE Facility downloads data.

-- Polar Networks shows the station health and locations for UNAVCO's remote polar sites.
+- All Networks shows the station health and locations for all GAGE Facility stations regardless of network.

 Last modified: 2020-01-17 19:12:21 America/Denver